-Throughout the TCES Group of Schools and the Create Service, we offer a five-part curriculum compiled of Academic, Therapeutic, Enhanced, Engagement and ASC/SEMH-specific elements.
+Throughout the TCES Group of Schools and Create Service, we offer a five-part curriculum compiled of Academic, Therapeutic, Enhanced, Engagement and ASC/SEMH-specific elements.
 Through this combination, we deliver highly-personalised learning programmes which meet the specific needs of each pupil.

 Our curriculum has been developed and implemented in line with three strategic statements: the Independent School Standards; Every Child Matters; and Removing Barriers to Achievement – The Government’s Strategy for SEN.